-Susan: The Philippines’ Department of Tourism (DOT) has history in groundbreaking “Ecotourism Development” with established guidelines since 1999.
+Susan Santos de Cárdenas: The Philippines’ Department of Tourism (DOT) has a history in groundbreaking “Ecotourism Development” with established guidelines since 1999.
 Its National Ecotourism Strategy had been taken up and gradually implemented.
 Its “Tourism Act” of 2010 was among the first in the region to “recognize sustainable tourism development as integral to the national socioeconomic development…and promote a tourism industry that is ecologically sustainable, responsible, participatory, culturally sensitive, economically viable, and ethically and socially equitable for local communities.”

 However, all these buzz words, while great in principle, aren’t yet practiced by all.
 They were never fully implemented by destinations – the local government units (LGU), public and private stakeholders and the grassroots, and to date, only a handful really follow these values.